AmmarCode/AmmarCode/README.md

 ### Hi there 👋, I'm Ammar Jalabi
 Welcome to my GitHub page!
-I'm a Mixed martial artist who turned his back on using his physical abilities to earn a living, to start using his brain to make a positive impact on human lives.
+I'm a Mixed martial artist turned Full-Stack Software Developer.

 I taught myself Software Development by taking multiple self-paced programming courses, as well as taking advantage of the tons of free resources out there!

-I could have taken an easier route by joining a coding Bootcamp as a lot of the career switchers do.
+I could have taken the easier route by joining a coding Bootcamp as a lot of the career switchers do.
 But I'm not the type of man that backs off of a tough challenge.
-I'm glad I chose this route as it took me a little longer, which in return gave me more time to fully understand Software Engineering theories and allowed me to get real-life experience in problem-solving, getting unstuck while developing and debugging software, finding answers by googling, StackOverflow, and reading documentations.
+I'm glad I chose this route as it gave me more time to fully understand Software Engineering theories and allowed me to get real-life experience in problem-solving, getting unstuck while developing and debugging software, finding answers by googling, StackOverflow, and reading documentations.

 I'm really excited to put my hard-earned skills to work.
-To solve one problem at a time, to improve the quality of life for myself and others!
+Building dynamic responsive Software.

 - 📫 How to reach me: Email - [ammar.code01@gmail.com](https://mail.google.com/mail/?view=cm&fs=1&to=ammar.code01@gmail.com) LinkedIn - [Ammar Jalabi](https://www.linkedin.com/in/ammar-jalabi-685a78114/)
 - Check out my Portfolio site - [Go to Portfolio](https://ammarcode.github.io/Portfolio/)